 The tide had turned back inward at Kynance Cove, but you could still get round to the blowing hole (the bellows), to see the caves and their serpentine.
 Grey clouds cloaked the scene, but the rocks framed a tempting horizon, beyond which lay new adventures and acquaintances, new suggestions and implications, new challenges and opportunities.

-Barbara reflects on the beach as a place to look out from, an inspiration for work.
+Barbara reflects on the beach as a place to look out from and as an inspiration for her work.